kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 =======

-The **of_core** application is responsible for doing basic OpenFlow operations, such as handling hello and echo request/reply messages as much as receiving and unpacking openflow message from network.
+The **of_core** application is responsible for doing basic OpenFlow operations, such as handling hello and echo request/reply messages and also receiving and unpacking openflow messages from the network.

 of_l2ls
 =======

 The **of_l2ls** application is used to allow basic operations of switches.
 It implements the algorithm known as *L2 Learning Switch*, which aims to figure out which host is attached to which port.
-So, if you enable this app you will be able to ping machines.
+So, if you enable this NApp you will be able to ping from a host to another.

 of_lldp
 =======